-Selena Gomez New Song For ’13 Reasons Why,’ Sound Familiar?
+Does Selena Gomez’s New Song For ’13 Reasons Why’ Sound Familiar?

 A post shared by Selena Gomez (@selenagomez) on

-The tagline for the Netflix film, which will be released March 31, is: “Why would a dead girl lie?”
+The tagline for the Netflix film, which will be released March 31, is, “Why would a dead girl lie?”

 Other notable songs on the 13 Reasons Why soundtrack are “Bored” by Billie Eilish, who is one of the year’s most promising up-and-comers, the ’80s classic “Love Will Tear Us Apart,” and The Call with “The Walls Come Down.”